-Each year, the global beauty industry generates 120 billion units of packaging, much of which ends up in landfill.
-The responsibility falls on both companies and consumers to make smarter choices to reduce their impact, but with sustainable plastic free beauty solutions becoming more innovative and accessible, the future’s looking brighter.
-Ahead of July’s Plastic Free Beauty Month, here is The Glossary‘s edit of the most innovative brands leading the way when it comes to plastic alternatives.
+With the global cosmetics industry generating 120 billion units of packaging every year, the need to prioritise plastic-free beauty brands has never been more urgent.
+The responsibility falls on companies and consumers to make smarter choices, but with plastic-free solutions becoming more accessible, the future’s looking brighter.
+To mark Plastic Free Beauty Month, here is our edit of the innovative brands leading the way when it comes to sustainability.

 The beauty industry’s amount of waste is coming to light in new statistics unveiled to the shock of consumers.
 Recycling company TerraCycle reports that the worldwide beauty industry generates 120 billion pieces of packaging per year, with 8 million pieces of plastic entering the ocean each day.
 Over the course of a year, this equates to a staggering 12.7 million tonnes of plastic, which has already caused irreparable damage to the world’s ecosystem and marine life.
 It’s estimated that 1 million seabirds and 100,000 marine animals die every year from plastic pollution, while up to 100% of baby sea turtles are thought to have plastic in their stomachs.